Jutho/KrylovKit.jl/docs/src/man/linear.md

 will be used in the `rrule`.
 If the linear map is implemented as a function `f`, then the AD engine itself is used to compute the corresponding adjoint via `ChainRulesCore.rrule_via_ad(config, f, x)`.
 The specific base point `x` at which this adjoint is computed should not affect the result if `f` properly represents a linear map.
+Furthermore, the `linsolve` output is only affected by the linear map argument and the right hand side argument `b` (from a theoretical perspective, the starting vector and algorithm parameters should have no effect), so that these two arguments are where the adjoint variables need to be propagated to and have a nonzero effect.

 The adjoint linear problem (also referred to as cotangent problem) is by default solved using the same algorithms as the primal problem.
 However, the `rrule` can be customized to use a different